List a property

 The following is a step-by-step guide to the process for nominating a property in the National Register of Historic Places and/or the Register of Historic Kansas Places.
 Find information about nominating a historic district.

-This is a two-page form that the SHPO staff uses to evaluate whether properties meet the requirements for listing in the registers.
+This is a four-page form that the SHPO staff uses to evaluate whether properties meet the requirements for listing in the registers.
 A property sponsor should submit this form, along with photographs of the property, to the Cultural Resources Division.

 2. Receive Eligibility Letter

 Within a few weeks of submitting the PSIQ, the property sponsor will receive a letter from staff indicating whether the property is eligible for the registers.
 If the property is eligible, the letter will include a nomination form and instructions on how to proceed with the nomination.

 3. Submit a Draft Register Nomination